Colorado Regenerative Agriculture: A Roadmap for Sustainable Farm Tours and Soil Health

 Also, identifying current agriculture subsidies in each region and developing a strategy to steer more of that funding to regenerative practices should be a consideration.
 Shedding light on the practitioner and regional needs may steer who shares a van with whom on each tour track.
 Also, voting behaviors and regional politics might steer our messaging for each tour.

 I endorse the creation of a producer guild template for each of the ten watersheds (or help existing organizations build a similar structure).
-While eager to build and move forward with a specific structure, first, I believe we need to know all of the organizations, alliances, guilds, and coops who are or aren't carrying this torch already and learn about their specific experiences communicating and organizing their members and meeting their needs.
-Contact with multiple organizations in each watershed is necessary to paint a full picture of their unique needs at the beginning of this process.
-Much research is needed before building the structure (although it may be advantageous to learn about an existing structure for reference).
+While eager to develop and move forward with a specific structure, first, I believe we need to know all of the organizations, alliances, guilds, and coops who are or aren't carrying this torch already and learn about their specific experiences communicating and organizing their members and meeting their needs.
+At the beginning of this process, we must contact multiple organizations in each watershed to paint a complete picture of their unique needs.
+Much research is necessary before building the structure (although it may be advantageous to learn about an existing structure for reference).

 Farm Tour Design

-My wife and I typically sign up for a bike tour and food tour in every city we travel to across the world.
-A few years ago we even started the business plan for a food tour business in Rome, Italy.
+My wife and I typically sign up for bike and food tours in every European city we travel to.
+A few years ago, we began the foundation of a food tour business plan for Rome, Italy.
 From our experiences, the best tours connected us to the history, politics, economics, social norms, and environment of the places we visited.
-I think we can bring agritourism in Colorado to that level as well.
-I believe the following factors will make the tours a sustainable success in each watershed.
+We can bring agritourism in Colorado to that level as well.
+I believe the following factors will make the tours a sustainable success in each watershed:

 Strategically partnering policymakers, media, influencers, organizational leaders, local and regional practitioners, and agriculture students have been discussed.
 The Gunnison Valley Producers Guild recently mentioned its interest in connecting with more consumers.
-While I don't believe consumers should be the whole of the mission, a track with paying consumers allows us to give a sizeable and memorable gift to each farm.
-Either way, how people are chosen in each track should be specifically tied to an intent related to policy advocacy, an alliance between different organizations, funding possibilities for producers, etc. I also wonder if we should invite a speaker for each van ride and allow educated guides to steer the tours on the farms.
+While I don't believe consumers are the whole of the mission, a track with paying consumers allows us to give a sizeable and memorable gift to each farm.
+Either way, the chosen participants should be tied explicitly to an intent related to policy advocacy, an alliance between different organizations, funding possibilities for producers, etc. We recommend inviting a speaker for each van ride and allowing educated guides to steer the tours on the farms.

 If you’re looking for a personal trainer who can curate a sustainable (and adaptable) routine based on your needs and wants, Michael is the experienced practitioner you’ve been looking for.
 Try personal training for a month…your body will thank you!